RubenDillon/tanzu/tap4/readme.md

                 config/workload.yaml
                 catalog/catalog-info.yaml
                 tiltfile

+	 4. Probably (if you use another name to your cluster) you will need to add a first line providing the name of the cluster

+	 	allow_k8s_contexts('<name of your cluster>')

+	 5. Remember that you probably need to add the label for pipeline (needs to looks like the following)

+	 	" --param-yaml testing_pipeline_matching_labels='{"+"apps.tanzu.vmware.com/language"+": "+"java"+"}' " +

-         4. Use the TANZU:Live Update Start and review the terminal to see the process to attach the application to the platform
+         6. Use the TANZU:Live Update Start and review the terminal to see the process to attach the application to the platform

-         5. Modify /src/main/java/com/example/springboot/HelloController.java
+         7. Modify /src/main/java/com/example/springboot/HelloController.java

                 return "Greetings from Spring Boot + Tanzu!"; (change it to something and see the change in the application already deployed)